Category: Solo Travel

 I stayed at the JW Marriott on Clementine Street for my stay, which was about a 12-minute walk to the gates.
 There are closer Good Neighbor Hotel options, as well as the three Hotels of the Disneyland Resort available on property (Disney’s Grand California, Pixar Place, and of course, the original Disneyland Hotel), though almost every hotel in the area is within walking distance to the parks.
 A comparable walking time at Walt Disney World would be taking the path from the EPCOT resorts to Hollywood Studios (this actually felt a touch closer).
 Staying at the Hotels of the Disneyland Resorts is the best way to stay inside the “Disney bubble,” if you are familiar with the feeling of staying at a Walt Disney World Resort in Florida.

 I entered the Disneyland Resort property at 7:30am from Harbor Blvd. and headed up to security.
 The lines moved swiftly, and after a quick bag search, I was on my way to the gates.
-Disneyland and Disney’s California Adventure (DCA) alternate the days that they offer Early Entry to guests staying at one of the three Hotels of the Disneyland Resort.
-Currently, Disneyland offers Early Entry on Tuesdays, Thursdays, and Saturdays, and DCA offers Early Entry on Mondays, Wednesdays, Fridays, and Sundays.
-On this day, DCA was offering Early Entry, and it was nice to see they were already allowing guests into Disneyland, and up Main Street USA for the 8am opening.
 I was running low on caffeine having skipped the in-room coffee, and I still had time to make a quick dash to Starbucks in Downtown Disney for an iced coffee before entering the parks.
 (Pro tip: Unlike the Starbucks locations at Disney World, this location in Downtown Disney allows Mobile Order through the Starbucks app!
 You can save yourself some time by ordering ahead, but the line moved quickly for me.)
 Now officially ready for the day, I scanned into Disneyland at 7:49am.

 It’s important to be inside the park (and definitely already through security) prior to the ride queues opening at 8am.
 If you are just entering security at or around 8am, there will be hundreds if not thousands of people ahead of you.
-With so many attractions at this park there is still a ton of fun to be had, but if you really want to make the most of your morning, you want to be entering property between 7:30am and 7:45am for a “non-Early Entry” morning, and between 7:00am and 7:15am for Early Entry.
+With so many attractions at this park there is still a ton of fun to be had, but if you really want to make the most of your morning, you want to be entering property between 7:30am and 7:45am for either theme park.
+(Note: As of late 2025, Disneyland and DCA no longer offer Early Entry access to the parks for guests staying at the Disney Resort Collection hotels.)

 Walking Right Down the Middle of Main Street USA